dutangc/CASdatasets/README.md

 ## How to contribute?

 If you to contribute, please contact us.
-We will help you in the anonymizing process in order that neither policyholders nor the insurer can be identified.
+We will help you in the anonymizing process so that neither policyholders nor the insurer can be identified.

 ## Citation